realworldocaml/book/en/installing-ocaml.md

 $ opam install core core_extended async
 ```

-This will take about five minutes to install, and install a series of packages.
+This will take about five or ten minutes to build, and will install a series of
-OPAM figures out the dependencies you need automatically, but the three
+packages.
+OPAM figures out the dependencies you need automatically, but the
-packages that really matter are:
+three packages that really matter are:

 * `core` is the main, well-supported Core distribution from Jane Street.
 * `core_extended` contains a number of experimental, but useful,